Why Data Replication Should Not Be Done Using ESB-Based Integration Tools

 Ok, so let’s now look at why ESB-based apps might not be the right choice:

-• Managing schema changes often requires ESBs to remap some of the message flows.
+- Managing schema changes often requires ESBs to remap some of the message flows.
 Some of our clients really dislike this, in that not only do they have to track source and target schemas, but also often trigger a “Change Management” request up the IT chain, which can take weeks or months to get over.
-Data Replication tools usually automatically adjust target schemas.
+Data Replication Software usually automatically adjust target schemas.

 When you look at the Integration Tools market, the industry has segmented itself, with one group going the ESB or Message queue route (which is slowly evolving into API-based integration) and that of data replication.